-To the Editor of THE COMMUNIST,
+To the Editor of THE COMMUNIST, Dear Sir:

-Dear Sir:

-The Seventeenth Assembly District, according to Local New York, is supposed to be reorganized.
+The Seventeenth Assembly District, according to Lecal New York, is supposed to be reorganised.
 It seems to us to be a kind of family affair.

-The following constitute the membership of the reorized branch: Mr. and Mrs. Claessens, Mr. and Mrs. Calman Mr. and Mrs. Granditer, Mr. and Mrs. Polstein, Mr. and Mrs. Tuvim and mother-in-law, Mr. and Mrs. Gott-fried and junior.
+The following constitute the membership of the restized branch: Mr. and Mrs. Claessens, Mr. and Mrs. Calman Mr. and Mrs. Granditer, Mr. and Mrs. Polstein, Mr. and Mrs. Tuvim and mother-in-law, Mr. and Mrs. Gettfried and junior.

-We wish to offer an apology for Gottfried junior for we we wish to other an applicity for Gottried Junior for we feel sure that had she been of the Yipsel Jrs., she would undoubtedly be a Left Winger now.
+We wish to offer an apology for Gottfried junior for we feel sure that had she been of the Yipsel Jrs., she would undoubtedly be a Left Winger now.

-Fraternally yours,

-Two Comrades of the 17th A. D.
+Fraternally yours, Two Commades of the 17th A. D..
 Left Wing Branch.